-In order for your marketing team to advance personalization within your marketing campaigns, they need to have faith in the data they are using.
+For your marketing team to advance personalization within your marketing campaigns, they need to have faith in the data they are using.
 If they can’t realistically inject first names into a marketing campaign without a bunch of “JANE,” “jane,” or other common errors in the data being delivered to the customers, they simply aren’t going to use it.

 It does more harm than good to send personalized messages using low-quality, non-normalized data.

 5. Identify, Aggregate, or Remove Redundant Data

 With normalized data, you’ll be able to identify redundant data in a customer data set, even when that redundant data is housed in multiple different fields.
 In order to normalize data, you have to ask yourself what the field is trying to say.
 What is it that the data is tracking?
-In figuring that you, you can identify when fields are trying to say the same thing and merge them to avoid confusion and limit costs.
+With that figured out you can identify when fields are trying to say the same thing and merge them to avoid confusion and limit costs.
 Aggregating data is critical for analysis.